 Rather than seeing these numbers as point descriptors of exactly the percent of adults with college degrees, for example, it is more accurate to visualize them as the center of a 90% confidence interval.
 Were it possible to interview everyone in Arizona, there is a 90% chance that the ‘true’ percentage would fall within this confidence interval.

 This uncertainty is known as sampling error.
 It is an unavoidable consequence of the survey process.
 The size of the confidence interval is expressed by the standard error of the estimate, which is used to monitor the quality of the estimate.

 Inevitably, other errors creep into the data.
-Random errors, such as a respondent accidentally checking the wrong box on a survey form, do not bias the data in one direction or another, but do affect the precision of the estimate by increasing the standard error.
+Random errors, such as a respondent accidentally checking the wrong box on a survey form, do not bias the data in one direction or another but do affect the precision of the estimate by increasing the standard error.

-Systematic errors unintentionally push the data in a specific direction, perhaps through a poorly worded question, can be a serious concern.
+Systematic errors unintentionally push the data in a specific direction, perhaps through a poorly worded question, which can be a serious concern.
 Both the Census Bureau and the Bureau of Labor Statistics conduct rigorous, high-quality surveys that reduce systematic errors to a minimum.

 Important note about 2020 data Opportunity Youth data are derived from the American Community Survey (ACS).
 The 2020 ACS was impacted by the COVID-19 pandemic and other conditions that prevented the normal collection and interpretation of Census data.
 Abnormal variation in the data could not be satisfactorily corrected with experimental weightings, therefore the 2020 data is not included.
 However, those issues are resolved with the 2021 data, which are included.

 For more information about the 2020 data issues, read this post by the US Census Bureau.